-Comments on this filing were due on or before September 1, 2021.
-Thus far, a doc-less intervention by the PJM IMM has been posted.
+Comments on this filing were due on or before September 1, 2021; none were filed.
+Doc-less interventions were filed by the PJM IMM and Covert Mergeco, Inc. This matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).